 Lynn O'Brien, M.S.S.W. - Licensed Clinical Social Worker and Licensed Marriage and Family Therapist

-Lynn received her BA in Social Work from the University of Wisconsin - La Crosse and her graduate degree in Social Work from the University of Wisconsin - Madison.
+Counselor Lynn received her BA in Social Work from the University of Wisconsin - La Crosse and her graduate degree in Social Work from the University of Wisconsin - Madison.
 She participated in post-graduate studies at the Family Therapy Training Institute here in Milwaukee as she worked to obtain her license in Marriage and Family Therapy.
 She has been at Marquette since 2009.
 Lynn utilizes a competency based approach to counseling; helping clients to focus on their strengths and resiliency as a means to addressing current difficulties.
-Lynn has extensive experience in treating trauma response; especially trauma related to sexual assault and relationship violence.
+Lynn has extensive experience in treating trauma especially trauma related to sexual assault and relationship violence.
+She is currently working on a certification for yoga as a treatment approach for anxiety and depression.
 Lynn enjoys yoga, camping and spending time with her family.

 Michael Zebrowski, Psy.D. - Licensed Psychologist

-Dr. Mike Zebrowski is a Marquette alum who later received his Master's degree from Duquesne University and his Doctorate from the Illinois School of Professional Psychology.
-He has been at MU for 20 years and the Director since 2004.
-Mike is well versed in working with mental health disorders with the college population, especially anxiety and depression. he has a special interest in working with students who are having trouble connecting with others or those with complicated mental health issues.
+Director Dr. Mike Zebrowski is a Marquette alum who later received his Master's degree from Duquesne University and his Doctorate from the Illinois School of Professional Psychology.
+He has been at MU for over 20 years and the Director since 2004.
+Mike is well versed in working with mental health disorders with the college population, especially anxiety and depression.
+He has a special interest in working with students who are having trouble connecting with others or those with complicated mental health issues.
+He also is interested in the development and understanding of social and cultural identities such as those related to race, ethnicity and sexual orientation.
 Mike uses a combination of insight, practical cognitive and behavioral strategies and supportive counseling to help student to be more successful.
-He is a big fan of Milwaukee and enjoys hearing about classic and new events in town.